[2025 Update] Operational phase contracts required for generating renewable assets – More than just turbines!

 Operations Management Agreement / Asset Management Agreement *

 This agreement is required when an asset owner chooses an operational strategy where a 3rd party manages the asset, on behalf of the owner.
-The scope typically covers the management of project contractors, delivery of owner’s scope, project compliance and reporting on asset performance.
-Further, several services can be bundled under this agreement (e.g. logistics, finance and accounting, documentation management system, O&M Facility, communications, employer’s technicians, if any).
+The scope typically covers the management of project contractors, delivery of the owner’s scope, project compliance and reporting on asset performance.
+Further, several services can be bundled under this agreement (e.g. crew logistics, finance and accounting, documentation management system, O&M Facilities, communications, the employer’s technicians, if any).

-- Governance and level of authority: Is it clearly defined what decisions can be done by the asset Operator, on behalf of the owner, without affecting the normal operations and/or enabling agile and efficient asset management?
+• Governance and level of authority: Is it clearly defined what decisions can be made by the asset Operator, on behalf of the owner, without affecting the normal operations and/or enabling agile and efficient asset management?

-- HSE Compliance: Are there provisions on applicable best practice/guidance for the operation of the CTVs?
+• HSE Compliance: Are there provisions on applicable best practice/guidance for the operation of the CTVs or SOV?

-The site and O&M facilities may need to be inspected by a certified 3rd party before starting Operations and periodically, validating it meets local legal and HSE requirements.
+The site and O&M facilities may need to be inspected by a certified 3rd party before starting Operations and periodically, validating that it meets local legal and HSE / HV requirements.

-- Legal compliance: Is it considered whether similar legal requirements in your operations preparation plan as well as annual project plan?
+• Legal compliance: Is it considered whether similar legal requirements in your operations preparation plan as well as the annual project plan?

 This relates to the obligations and commitments from the Environmental Impact Assessments (EIA), e.g. bird surveys, species population studies, inspections, and reporting.

-- Scope and reporting obligations: Is it confirmed whether the scope and reporting obligations are aligned with the project commitments agreed under the EIAs?
+• Scope and reporting obligations: Is it confirmed whether the scope and reporting obligations across all relevant agreements are aligned with the project commitments agreed under the EIAs?

-The environmental authorities have recently started requiring the installation of devices to deterrent birds or stop the turbines.
+The environmental authorities often require the installation of devices to deterrent birds or stop the turbines.
 Reporting of such events shall be done to the authorities.

 Waste Management